timsamoff/Sentinel/00-project-discovery.md

 ### Part 1 — Detect from the codebase

 - **Tech stack**: primary language(s), frameworks, and package manager/dependency manifest present (`package.json`, `pyproject.toml`, `Cargo.toml`, `go.mod`, `*.csproj`, `Gemfile`, `composer.json`, `build.gradle`, `Package.swift`, or equivalent).
+- **Declared project name**: check whether the project already states its own name somewhere — a manifest's `name` field (`package.json`, `pyproject.toml`, `Cargo.toml`, `composer.json`), a `Package.swift` name, a `.csproj` assembly name, or a top-level README's title.
+If one exists, that's the candidate to confirm with the user in Part 2, not something to ask about from a blank slate.
 - **Application surfaces**: enumerate distinct top-level folders/packages the same way the other prompts' own Scope sections do (user-facing app, admin panel, demo site, internal tooling, or independent packages in a monorepo) — list them plainly, and note whether they share subsystems or run independently.
 - **Design/token system file**: search for likely candidates — a Tailwind config, a theme object, a CSS custom-properties block, a `design-tokens.json`, a platform color-asset catalog, or equivalent.
 This maps to Part 0 and Part 2's bracket in the Design & Code Quality Audit.
 - **Recurring unit of work**: infer the closest analog to "the thing that gets added to this project" — a component, an API endpoint, a screen, a model field, a CLI subcommand.
 This maps to the bracket on line 1 of the Integration Audit's "The prompt" section and Part 1/Part 2's brackets there.